fametrano/fametrano.github.io/courses.md

 permalink: /courses/
 ---

-Current and upcoming university courses:
+My current and upcoming university courses:

 * Bitcoin and Blockchain Technology, Milano-Bicocca, Spring 2019
 * [Interest Rate Derivatives, Milano-Bicocca, Fall-Winter 2018]({{ site.baseurl }}/ird/)
 * [Bitcoin and Blockchain Technology, Politecnico di Milano, Fall 2018]({{ site.baseurl }}/bbt/)

-For the events and conferences where I have been engaged as speaker, panelist, MC, or lecturer see the [events]({{ site.baseurl }}/events/) page.
+For events and conferences where I have been engaged as speaker, panelist, MC, or lecturer see the dedicated [events]({{ site.baseurl }}/events/) page.

 Past university courses: